 Current annual pass holders may reserve court space for racquetball, squash, and Wallyball by calling the Community Activities Center at 540-433-2474 up to two days in advance.
 Courts are reserved by the hour, on the hour.

 The official times of open swimming on weekdays can vary due to other programming in the pool.
 On weekends open swimming times are always: Saturday 12-6 and Sunday 1-8.

 The diving pool is 25 yards x 54 feet.
 The Olympic pool is 50 meters x 25 feet.

-Westover Pool offers many activities year round including swimming lessons offered several times a year, swim teams, aqua aerobics, life-guarding classes, an annual dog swim, birthday parties, etc.
+Westover Pool offers many activities year round including swimming lessons offered several times a year, swim teams, aqua aerobics, life-guarding classes, birthday parties, etc.

 Swimming lessons are offered several different times during the year.
 Parks and Recreation offers multiple sessions during the summer during the week.
 In the winter and fall months there are classes during the week and classes on Saturdays.
 For specific dates check the most recent Activity Guide.